-Why don't I make flowers?
-Why am I always making grimacing monster heads, eyeballs, lunging women?
+Why do I use such a delicate, shiny, traditionally feminine medium to make grimacing monster heads, eyeballs, lunging women?

 I love the surreal and the irreverent, and weaving these themes into sculptural pieces gives me a place to express my fascination and admiration for box-busters and envelope-pushers.
 These tapestries, jewelry and sculpture share stories of connection, unfolding, and discovery, from ordinary people to superheroes to my mentors.
 I use ancient weaving techniques transform tiny, delicate glass beads into bold, self supporting artworks.

 I may or may not have a specific idea for a particular piece before I string my first bead, but my mode of working allows for discovery throughout the process.
 Sometimes the piece tells me what to do next, sometimes I call the shot.
 The best pieces have been the ones done with the least preconceptions.

 I use wide variety of stitches from around the world, each stitch giving a different texture and sculptural capabilities to the work.
 Peyote or gourd stitch allows me to create dense, structrually sound artworks which have intricate details and specific shaping.
 Hexagons, diamonds and irregular shapes in two and three dimensions are made with netting and other open weaves.
 Ndbele weave has a distinctive chevron/herringbone pattern, and like the other stitches I use is adapted for both two and three dimensional work.
 Right angle weave gives me control over the flexibility of the beaded fabric, from very flexible to stiff.